Not by Choice: 2004–2005: Second album, Bovaird departure

-2017-2018: Reunion
+2017–2018: Reunion

 On April 10, 2017, Not By Choice announced that the classic lineup would be reuniting to play live as the main support for Simple Plan's No Pads, No Helmets...Just Balls 15th anniversary tour stop in Toronto.
 This show occurred on September 16, 2017.

-In 2018, Not By Choice performed at the Sound of Music Festival in Burlington, Ontario.
-The band then became inactive again.
+In 2018, Not By Choice performed at the Sound of Music Festival in Burlington, Ontario, and resumed inactivity.

 Death of Mike Bilcox

-On June 21, 2025, Not by Choice's lead singer Mike Bilcox died at the age of 48.
+On June 21, 2025, Not by Choice's lead singer Mike Bilcox died from cancer at the age of 48 in Ottawa having worked as a real estate agent, survived by daughter Isabelle Bilcox with partner Nadine Roberge.